 Staff: Alasdair McWhirter, Carole Gandon, Catherine Vincent and Daniel Addis; Peter Blair also teaches English and MFL respectively

-The Classics Department occupies three large, well-equipped classrooms in the Form Room block at the heart of the School and is looking to expand beyond these.
-Full use is made of modern technology, including interactive whiteboards and data projectors as well as the nearby computer suite.
-There is an extensive departmental library (containing videos, CDs and DVDs alongside reference works) which supplements the excellent and comprehensive collection of Classics books in the main school library.
-We have also inherited an unusual assortment of ancient artefacts (vases, glassware and statuettes), some as many as 3 500 years old, and in recent years we have begun to assemble a collection of replica legionary and gladiatorial armour and weaponry.
+Full use is made of modern technology, including interactive whiteboards and data projectors as well as the school's computer suites.
+There is an extensive departmental library (containing DVDs alongside reference works) which supplements the excellent and comprehensive collection of Classics books in the main school library.
+We have also inherited an unusual assortment of ancient artefacts (vases, glassware and statuettes), some as many as 3,500 years old, and in recent years we have begun to assemble a collection of replica legionary and gladiatorial armour and weaponry.

-Beyond the classroom, we run trips of all kinds both within the UK and abroad, often in combination with other Departments.
-At the moment regular fixtures in the calendar are tours to Rome and to Greece in alternate years.
+We run trips of all kinds both within the UK and abroad, often in combination with other Departments.
+At the moment regular fixtures in the calendar are tours to Rome and to Greece.
 Classicists of all ages also head to London theatres once or twice a year to see productions related to their studies.
 We are fortunate in being able to take advantage of the proximity of Cambridge University's world-leading Classics Faculty by visiting its museums and conferences and by inviting its members to address our pupils.

-The Classical Society meets regularly and presents talks and activities led by our own pupils as well as by visiting speakers on an array of themes relating to the ancient world.
-The Symposium discussion group, attended by Sixth Formers invited from all the academic disciplines, convenes twice a term to consider issues significant both in antiquity and today.
-We also work closely with other schools and with Legio XIIII, a Roman re-enactment group based in Hertford.
+The newly-revived Classical Society meets regularly and presents talks and activities led by our own pupils as well as by visiting speakers on an array of themes relating to the ancient world.